awestover/thoughts/content/AI xrisk.md

 **Step 2**: **Make some plans.**

 Some things that could be good to do about this:
-- **Policy work** -- see, e.g., https://emergingtechpolicy.org
+- **Communication** -- note important caveats that it is negative value to communicate if you (even accidentally) encourage race dynamics (as you might if all you get across is "AI BIG SOON")
-- Communication -- note important caveats that it is negative value to communicate if you (even accidentally) encourage race dynamics (as you might if all you get across is "AI BIG SOON")
+- Policy work -- see, e.g., https://emergingtechpolicy.org
 - Technical alignment work.
 - Donate to LTFF (long term future foundation).

 Some things that would be really bad to do about this:
-- Contribute in any way to work on developing more capable general AI systems
+-  Push forward frontier AI capabilities
 	- Note that I have no problem with, e.g., making more capable AI systems for healthcare applications -- it's the generally intelligent systems that are a problem.
 - Encourage race dynamics
-- **Nothing** (seriously, if your reaction to reading this post is "oh that sounds bad, I'm glad someone else is thinking about it so that I don't have to", then that kind of sucks.)
+- **Nothing** (seriously, if your reaction to reading this post is "oh that sounds bad, I'm glad someone else is thinking about it so that I don't have to", then that is not cool.)

 **A common question**:
-> Do I recommend you quit your job and pivot to policy/communication/technical work?
+> Do I recommend you quit your job, or take a leave of absence from school (or drop out), and pivot to policy/communication/technical work?

 It depends.
 -  First, consider whether or not your current job already puts you in a good place to do some of this work.